We have five factories and 19 years of experience in plant extracts

 3. Form of Lycopene: Lycopene is available in various forms, including capsules, tablets, and liquid.
 The form that's best for you may depend on personal preference and dietary needs.

-4. Dosage: Choose a supplement that provides an appropriate dosage of Lycopene, keeping in mind the recommended daily intake and avoiding excessive amounts.
+4. Dosage: Choose a supplement that provides an appropriate dosage of lycopene, keeping in mind the recommended daily intake and avoiding excessive amounts.

 5. Additional Ingredients: Some supplements may contain additional nutrients or fillers.
 Be aware of these and consider how they may interact with your diet and any medications you're taking.